imhazige/myblog/_posts/2018-07-03-the-python-dependency-tool.md

 #### VSCode setting
 To let VSCode understand the venv created by pipenv, see [Configuring Pipenv in Visual Studio Code](https://olav.it/2017/03/04/pipenv-visual-studio-code/)
 `pipenv --venv` to show the venv path
-then in the .vscode directory of the project
+then in settings.json under the .vscode directory of the project
 windows:
 ```json
 {